How to build a website with SEO in mind

 General Data Protection Regulation

 This is so boring BUT every business and every website needs to comply with GDPR.
 You’ve seen those cookie pop-ups, you’ll be able to access your sites generic one and enable it.
+Customise it, make sure you’re upfront about what’s happening with user data.

 How secure are you?